mkiki254/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 5: The function changes all lowercase letters of a string to uppercase Task 6: The function capitalizes all words of a string Task 7: The function encodes a string into 1337
+Task 8: The function encodes a string using rot13